TR-1000/GameScraper/README.md

 ![](https://github.com/TR-1000/GameScraper/blob/master/staticfiles/img/CaptureInspect.PNG?raw=true)

 Once I found a way to extract app id's from the `<a>` tags it was only a matter of figuring out the proper way to construct the image URL.
 The header images for games on Steam all follow the same pattern:

 `https://steamcdn-a.akamaihd.net/steam/apps/THE GAME'S APP ID GOES HERE/header.jpg?`

-So after extracting the app id of each game all I needed to do was format the URL string to include the game app id:
+So after extracting the app id of each game all I needed to do was format the URL string to include it:
 ```python
 app_id = result.get("data-ds-appid")
 image = f"https://steamcdn-a.akamaihd.net/steam/apps/{app_id}/header.jpg?"
 ```

-That worked fine for maost games, but I ran into a problem.
+That worked fine for most games, but I ran into a problem.
 Some games had more than one app id in the data-ds-appid attribute.
-For instance The Witcher 3: Wild Hunt Game of the Year Edition had three app ids because it's comprised of three seperate apps, the base game and two DLC expansions, each with it's own id:
+For instance, The Witcher 3: Wild Hunt Game of the Year Edition had three app ids because it's comprised of three separate apps, the base game, and two DLC expansions, each with its own id:

 ![](https://github.com/TR-1000/GameScraper/blob/master/staticfiles/img/CaptureInspectWitcher.png?raw=true)

-After extraction I the ids all came back as one string: `"292030,378649,378648"` So I just refactored the code to split the string into a list and assign the first element of the list(which is the app id of the base game) to the app_id variable:
+After extraction, the ids all came back as one string: `"292030,378649,378648"` So I just refactored the code to split the string into a list and assigned the first element of the list(which is the app id of the base game) to the app_id variable:
 ```python
 if "," in result.get("data-ds-appid"):
     app_split = result.get("data-ds-appid").split(",")